-- Market prices are calculated on a combination of spot and forward market prices whereby prices for Year N are determined as follows: - o 50% of the commodity price is determined as the average of the (end of day) market prices for year ahead forwards over the period 1/1/N-1 to 31/12/N-1. - o 35% of the commodity price is determined as the average of the (end of day) market prices for month ahead forwards over the period 1/12/N-1 to 30/11/N. - o 15% of the commodity price is determined as the average of the (end of) day ahead spot price for the period 31/12/N-1 to 30/12/N. - For 2022, the day-ahead and month-ahead components are based on available market data until 14/02/2022.
-It is assumed that the day-ahead and month-ahead components throughout the rest of the year equal the average value of the period 01/01/2022 14/02/2022.
-For the previous years, all available market data has been included in the model. - We would like to highlight the volatility in 2021 and 2022 market prices that is driven by several market circumstances.
+- Market prices are calculated on a combination of spot and forward market prices whereby prices for Year N are determined as follows: - o 50% of the commodity price is determined as the average of the (end of day) market prices for year ahead forwards over the period 1/1/N-1 to 31/12/N-1. - o 35% of the commodity price is determined as the average of the (end of day) market prices for month ahead forwards over the period 1/12/N-1 to 30/11/N. - o 15% of the commodity price is determined as the average of the (end of) day ahead spot price for the period 31/12/N-1 to 30/12/N. - For 2023, the day-ahead and month-ahead components are based on available market data until 14/02/2023.
+It is assumed that the day-ahead and month-ahead components throughout the rest of the year equal the average value of the period 01/01/2023 14/02/2023.
+For the previous years, all available market data has been included in the model. - We would like to highlight the volatility in market prices for the period 2021 2023 that is driven by several market circumstances.
 However, the relative price differential for comparison between European countries remains valid as all European countries see a similar price evolution.
-Because of the volatility in market prices: - There are major differences in the commodity component of the energy price for the year 2021 as used in last year's report compared to the one in this report.
-As the strong increase in the commodity prices started after the publication of last year's report, the price increases are not reflected in last year's report.
-However, as this report includes all available information for 2021, it reflects the actual price points for commodities in 2021. - It is uncertain, to a greater degree than under normal circumstances, whether market prices included for 2022 are a good proxy for the whole year 2022.
+Because of the volatility in market prices: - There are major differences in the commodity component of the energy price for the year 2022 as used in last year's report compared to the one in this report.
+As the strong increase in the commodity prices started after the publication of the 2021 report, the price increases were not reflected in the 2021 report.
+However, as this report includes all available information for 2022, it reflects the actual price points for commodities in 2022. - As for any future estimation, it is uncertain whether market prices included for 2023 are a good proxy for the whole year 2023.